Dave Rogers (footballer, born 1975)

-Dave Rogers (born 25 August 1975) is an English football coach and former player who is the manager of League of Ireland First Division club Finn Harps.
+Dave Rogers (born 25 August 1975) is an English football coach and former player.

 Playing career

 Rogers was born in Liverpool, England.
 With his previous club, Shelbourne, he had quite a successful spell.
 He joined them from Dutch club Cambuur Leeuwarden in June 2003.
 Rogers made his debut that same month against Derry City, the club he would later join in the future, and quickly established himself as a key player in the side of Pat Fenlon, who was the Shelbourne manager at the time.
 He won the League of Ireland championship with Shelbourne in 2003, 2004, and 2006.

 "Scouser", as he is known by most was one of the favourite players of the club's fans, especially after his volley in the UEFA Champions League second qualifying round against the Croatian champions Hajduk Split.